knavesec/Max/README.md

 * `adminto` returns a all computers `UNAME` is local admin to.
 Useful for offline cred spraying & dumps
 * `adminsof` returns a list of all the users that have administrative privileges to `COMP`
 * `get-note` returns the notes of each object, typically used with the `add-note` function in the `mark-*` modules
-* `-q` suppresses column headers.
-All queries with `get-info` return column headers (like "UserName","ComputerName","Description",etc) with the query.
-If outputting to a file this should be used so the header does not contaminate the first line of your data
+* `-l` apply column labels as a header.
+All queries with `get-info` do not return column headers (like "UserName","ComputerName","Description",etc) by default with the query

 #### Module: mark-owned